 “During the pinning, our branch honors them with a flag ceremony and provides a framed copy of the oath specific to their branch of service,” said Shellar Norton, branch director in Gadsden.
 “Spouses are also honored for their sacrifices and support during their loved one’s years of service.”

-“We honor each veteran and their families individually by holding the pinning ceremony in their homes,” said Tina Luker, branch director in Greenville, Alabama.
+“We honor each veteran and their families individually by holding the pinning ceremony in their homes,” said Tina, a branch director in Alabama.
 “We make it a big deal and take lots of pictures.
 It is fun for everyone involved and makes the veteran feel extra special.”

 Branches also commonly partner with other veteran organizations in the community to recognize all local veterans.
-The Gadsden branch partners with local organizations to hold Veteran’s Day celebrations that include a presentation of arms and flag ceremony.
-They also partake in Veteran’s Day parades.
+The Alabama branch partners with local organizations to hold Veterans Day celebrations.
+These include a presentation of arms and flag ceremony.
+They also partake in Veterans Day parades.

 Enhabit is proud to celebrate our nation’s heroes every day and prove that it is never too late to give veterans a hero’s welcome home.